MarvinClerge/GoodEats/README.md

 * Creating a React application
 * Geolocation to provide users experiences based on their location
 * JWT authentication and authorization
-* Becoming familiar with Google APIs
+* Working with Google APIs
-* Write custom CSS and become familiar with responsive pages
+* Creating responsive pages

 ## Tech/framework used
 #### React.js
-Used to manage application state, user interface, DOM manipulation, and creating a fast web application.
+Used to create frontend, manage application state, user interface, DOM manipulation, and fetching data from backend AP.
 #### Ruby on Rails
-Used to create a backend JSON API queries GooglePlaces API and manage user and site information.
+Used to create backend JSON API.
 #### PostgreSQL
 Used to store and manage user information.
 #### GooglePlaces